-If a reflector bowl gets discolored, some of the utensils used may not be flat enough.
+If a trim ring gets discolored, some of the utensils used may not be flat enough.
 Or some may be too large for the surface unit.
-In either case, some of the heat that is meant to go into or around a utensil goes down and heats the reflector bowl.
+In either case, some of the heat that is meant to go into or around a utensil goes down and heats the trim ring.
 This extra heat can discolor it.